What is a Podcast Directory?

 - Stitcher Radio

 If you want, you can supplement the list with other podcast apps.
-However, I’d caution not promoting too many apps because it can get confusing.
-Which is why from a marketing standpoint I focus on the four of the five because that’s what my podcast data says most of my listens/downloads come from.
+However, I’d caution to not promote too many apps because it can get confusing.
+Which is why from a marketing standpoint I focus on the Apple because that’s what my Carry On Friends podcast data says most of my listens/downloads come from.

 The Case For Smaller “Niche” Directories